 2. “Cultivate a Sense of Connection With Yourself and Others”

-Foster friendships; we are here to experience all the joy the world has to offer and, without other people to share the experience with, we would not have the fulfillment and joy that we all desire.
-Let people in to your core to share in your vulnerability and your growth.
+Foster friendships; we are here to experience all the joy the world has to offer and, without other people to share the experience with, we would not have the fulfilment and joy that we all desire.
+Let people into your core to share in your vulnerability and your growth.

 3. “Focus on Forgiveness of Yourself and Others”

 Forgiveness is not always easy but the more we say the words “I am sorry” the easier and more natural they become.
 It does not take away from who we are as a person, to forgive it is what makes us complete.

 Be grateful for every moment you have: the good, the bad and the boring.
 Each moment is precious and provides us with a path to wholeness.
 Embrace each experience and say thanks at the end of each day for all that you have, all that you experienced and all the opportunities you will create.

 5. “Counteract Negative Thoughts and Feelings”

 This requires a conscious effort on your part to acknowledge negative thoughts and to replace them with positive feelings.
 To build positive neuropathways that will dominate your thinking requires constant practice.
 If you have a tendency to be negative, it simply means you have focused on negative feelings or have practised being negative more than positive.
 It is that simple!
 Practice positive feelings!

 Focus only on YOU.
 Accept the fact that you cannot change another human being.
 And in fact, that is not your job or your place.
 You can only change yourself.
 Shift your focus to what it is you are doing and feeling.
 You may be surprised that you are in fact doing some of the same things that you are criticizing others for doing.